WMeijbeek/DjangoTutorial/README.md

 Other: python manage.py runserver
 ```

-Then you can go to any of these links, depending how far you progressed in through the DjangoTutorial:
+After that, you can go to any of these links, depending on how far you progressed through the DjangoTutorial.
 If you use this Github repository you will be able to access all of the below pages.

 http://localhost:8000/